-The cellular facility would be located on a new wooden utility pole that is 11'-10" taller than the existing 34'-0" wooden utility pole.
+The cellular facility would be located on a new 38'-6" wooden utility pole that is 4'-6" taller than the existing 34'-0" wooden utility pole.
 The pole will be of the same material as the existing pole and the other poles in the neighborhood.
+The antennas would be located near the top of the pole.
+The antenna bottoms would be 31'-0" above ground level.
+The tops would be 36'-0" above ground level.
 The equipment will be minimized to three clusters mounted directly to the pole.
-Two of these clusters are each about two cubic feet in size, and the third is about four cubic feet in size.
+One cluster is 1.5 cubic feet in size, one is 2.7 cubic feet in size, and one is 2.3 cubic feet in size.
 The clusters include the power meter, breaker box, and mobile phone radio electronics.
 These clusters are similar in scale and appearance to electric power transformers and other equipment that is typically found on utility poles.
-The impacts are limited to the top of the pole-out of the field of view of road users-and the small clusters of equipment mounted to the pole.
+The impacts are limited to the antennas mounted near the top of the pole-out of the field of view of road users-and the small clusters of equipment mounted to the pole.
 The visual impacts are minimal.